FAQ About Manaslu

 Any foreigners Trekkers or visitors who are interested to do trekking, peak climbing, expedition and other adventurous activities Trekking permit almost necessary in the Manaslu region.
-You require special permit of Manaslu which you can get it from the Department of Immigration, Manaslu and Annapurna Conservation Area project from National Trust for Nature Conservation through any authorized and registered Trekking companies of Nepal.
+You require special Trekking Permit of Manaslu which you can get it from the Department of Immigration, Manaslu and Annapurna Conservation Area project from National Trust for Nature Conservation through any authorized and registered Trekking companies of Nepal.
 As well, if you are planning to do Peak climbing and expedition, you require the climbing permit either from Nepal Mountaineering Association (for trekking peak) and Ministry of Culture, Tourism and Civil Aviation under Tourism Industry Division.

 Special permit of Manaslu Fee